lantunes/cellpylib/README.md

 =========

 CellPyLib is a library for working with Cellular Automata, for Python.
 Currently, only 1- and 2-dimensional _k_-color cellular automata with periodic boundary conditions are supported.
 The size of the neighbourhood can be adjusted.
+While cellular automata constitute a very broad class of models, this library focuses on those that are constrained to a regular array or uniform grid, such as elementary CA, and 2D CA with Moore or von Neumann neighbourhoods.
 The cellular automata produced by this library match the corresponding cellular automata available at [atlas.wolfram.com](http://atlas.wolfram.com).